isa-nurbek/computer-science/README.md

-# Introduction to Computer Science.....
+# Introduction to Computer Science.

 **Computer Science** is the study of computation, algorithms, and information.
 It encompasses a wide range of topics, including software development, data structures, artificial intelligence, networking, cybersecurity, and more.